AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

 Step 3.2.
 Prepare IP for GRE source IP on Edge Router
 -----------------------------------------------------

-There are lots of methods to create an IP as GRE source IP on Edge Router.
-In this example, we adopt creating a Loopback interface with an unique IP address as a GRE source IP.
+In this example, we use ASR loopback interface with an unique IP address as a GRE source IP.

   - Create a loopback interface and assign an IP to itself as a GRE source IP.